Skilled labour shortages in German companies – Which occupations are in demand?

-In Germany there is currently no nationwide shortage of skilled, however, it is already affecting certain occupations.
-The most severely hit are occupations in the sciences and engineering, and in health care.
-In which occupations current occupational difficulties occur, also strongly depends on the qualification level.
-A distinction is made between three groups: Skilled professionals are persons with completed, at least two-year vocational training or a comparable qualification; Specialists are workers with a master craftsman's or technician's training, a university of applied sciences/university degree or a comparable qualification; Experts are persons who have at least a four-year university education or equivalent qualification.
+Germany currently does not suffer from a shortage of skilled workers on a national scale, however in some occupational fields and regions, there is a scarcity of qualified professionals.
+Occupations in the sciences, engineering, and in health care are affected the most.
+The staffing difficulties occurring in the different sectors also strongly depend on the level of qualification.
+A distinction is made between three groups: Skilled professionals are persons who have completed at least two years of vocational training or a comparable qualification; specialists are workers with a master craftsperson's or technician's training, a university of applied sciences/university degree or a comparable qualification; experts are persons who have at least a four-year university education or equivalent qualification.

-Its automotive sector apart, Germany is known the world over for its dual education system in industry and vocational schools.
-Since the economy is growing and companies need more qualified professionals, the chances of getting a training in Germany are also growing, because thousands of intern vacancies are unoccupied – 48,937 in 2017.
-In Germany, small and medium-sized businesses especially are facing great difficulties in finding suitable trainees and widen their radius.
-Because even people who are not from the EU may, under certain circumstances, undertake a vocational training course in Germany.
+Aside from the automotive sector, Germany is known worldwide for its exceptional dual education system in companies and vocational schools.
+Since the economy is growing and companies need more qualified professionals, the chances of securing a traineeship in Germany are also growing, because thousands of vacancies remain open – 63,176 as of 2021.
+In Germany, especially small and medium-sized businesses are facing great difficulties in finding suitable trainees and therefore they look beyond national borders: even people who are not from the EU may – under certain circumstances – undertake a vocational training course in Germany.
 In any case, the vocational training market in Germany is open to EU nationals.
-Regardless of your country of origin, (vocational) training in Germany gives you a good chance of entering the German labour market.
+Regardless of your country of origin, vocational training in Germany gives you a good chance of entering the German labour market.